h2oiswater/UX-Explore/README.md

-# A expriment for voice control.
+# An expriment for voice control.

 ## Plan